faytech North America Industrial Mainboards

-faytech is on of the best industrial motherboard manufacturers in the USA
+faytech North America is one of the best industrial motherboard manufacturers in the World

 As a matter of fact, Industrial PC motherboards need to be tougher than normal motherboards found in personal computers or laptops.
 Being used in tougher conditions than standard touch screen desktop computer motherboards, industrial motherboards, like industrial LCD displays or Industrial LCD touch screen monitor need to be able to cope with higher temperatures, need to be tougher in case of a shock or a hit, and need to last much longer, simply because they are intended to provide stable motherboard platforms for industrial users who demand long production lifetimes in extreme conditions.